||Associate Professor, Principal Investigator

 - Selected Publications

-Giepmans moved to the National Center of Microscopy and Imaging Research (University of California, San Diego; M.H.
-Ellisman & R.Y Tsien), where he implemented several new advanced imaging techniques and probes to study protein dynamics in live cells and protein localization at high resolution.
+In his second post-doc he implemented several new advanced imaging techniques and probes to study protein dynamics in live cells and protein localization at high resolution.
 These studies have given unexpected new insights in Golgi apparatus reformation during mitosis (MH Ellisman & RY Tsien at NCMIR, University of California, San Diego).

-He started his own research group at the department of Cell Biology, UMCG in 2007 where he also leads the UMCG microscopy & imaging center.
-The team develops and/or implements new imaging techniques and probes for large-scale and correlated microscopy in multiple research projects.
-In particular, the Giepmans lab studies the role of cell-cell contact proteins in diseases.
-The focus is on Islets of Langerhans to help to understand trigger(s) and potential new therapies for Type 1 diabetes.
+In 2007 he started his research group at the department of Biomedical Science of Cells & Systems, UMC Groningen where he also leads the UMCG microscopy & imaging center.
+The team develops and/or implements new imaging techniques and probes for large-scale and multimodal microscopy in multiple research projects.
+Particular focus is on Islets of Langerhans to help to understand trigger(s) and potential new therapies for Type 1 diabetes.

 - de Boer P, Hoogenboom JP, Giepmans BN (2015) Correlated light and electron microscopy: ultrastructure lights up!
 Nat Methods 12:503-13. (pdf)